 A LETTER TO PROSPECTIVE HEPPELL LAB GRADUATE STUDENTS

 As you might imagine, demand for graduate positions in our laboratory far outstrips supply.
 In a typical year we might accept one new student into the lab, sometimes two.
 Contrast this with the 50-60 inquiries we each receive in the same 12 months and you can see why it is important to tell us why you are a great fit for the work that we do and what you can contribute to our research group.
-Please recognize the competitiveness of the graduate school application process is and take the time to prepare an organized and complete package when you contact me (or anyone for that matter) about graduate school.
-In addition, because of new administrative duties Selina is not actively seeking new students at this time, but would like to hear from potential post docs if funding is available.
+Please recognize the competitiveness of the graduate school application process and take the time to prepare an organized and complete package when you contact me (or anyone for that matter) about graduate school.
+In addition, because of her administrative duties, Selina is not actively seeking new students at this time, but would like to hear from potential post docs if funding is available.

 This may sound discouraging, but don’t completely despair; we are always looking for students with research and career interests that match our own and we are happy to receive inquiries about graduate opportunities in the lab.
 Here we have provided you with information that should help you prepare an informative packet that will allow us to evaluate your academic and work history, your ability to write, and your ability to think like a scientist, from asking relevant questions to formulating interesting hypotheses to coming up with the means to effectively test those hypotheses.
 The suggestions below are independent of any formal application you might submit to the OSU Graduate School.
 Please note that it is not necessary for you to formally apply prior to first contacting us.
 In fact we encourage you not to apply until you are reasonably confident that you will be attending OSU.

 If you are interested in pursuing a graduate degree in the Heppell Lab, when you first contact us please send: